 Cernan: “Son of a bitch!
 I don’t know what the hell that was, baby.
 The thing just took off on us.
 I tell you, there was a moment there....
 I thought we were wobbling all over the sky.”

 Cernan: “Those words came involuntarily I didn’t even know I had said them until I got home and somebody played the tape for me.
 It was just a natural emotion those words didn’t come out until after we got things under control.
 You know, you’re a long way from home at 50,000 feet above the lunar surface and all of a sudden you’re spinning around in three different directions, 8 seconds can be a long time.”

-Now we have three versions of the same event and the two versions given by Cernan are both far from the truth of what happened as seen in the sixties footage we have.
-The problem is that it is impossible to make a 180 degree flip and back in 8 seconds in the way our footage shows.
-If there is anyone out there who thinks it is possible please provide us with the calculations of how the thrusters could have possibly made this correction, and don't forget that the astronauts did it manually.
+Now we have three versions of the same event and both of the versions given by Cernan are far from the truth according to the actual footage of the event.
+The problem is that it is impossible to make a 180 degree flip and back in 8 seconds, in the way our footage shows.
+If there is anyone out there who thinks it is possible please provide us with the calculations of how the thrusters could have made this correction, and don't forget that the astronauts did it manually.
 Did NASA change the story to make it more realistic, thinking that there was no footage of this event?
 We cannot think for you but when people start to make up history you should start to ask questions.
 As always you are the judge in a journey towards the truth for all mankind.

 Translation of a Dutch news article from the time:

 After the elliptical revolution was almost finished and the landing area was approached again, the landing gear and the landing engine had to be suppurated.
 In that maneuver, the craft got into a twirling movement, which Stafford could only get under control after some trouble.